Borth & Ynyslas Community Emergency Plan

 Borth Community Council have updated and expanded the Community Flood Plan to include storms, power cuts, prolonged snow and fire.
 It is now a Community Emergency Plan.

 We have approximately 46 Flood Wardens in Borth and 7+ in Ynyslas.
 We always welcome more and are looking for Community Wardens in Upper Borth.
-If you would like to become a Community Warden, please contact Jill Hulse 871256 or Mike Wilcox 871245.
+If you would like to become a Community Warden, please contact Mike Willcox 871245.

 The Plan is available for your information below.